-- Only six Julys have had a a mean temperature of 80.0 degrees or higher.
+- Eight Julys have had a a mean temperature of 80.0° or higher (the most recent was in 2020).
 The first time it happened was in 1952.
-(July 2011 and 2010 are the only back-to-back Julys with mean temperatures above 80.0.)
-A monthly temperature this warm also occurred once in August, back in 1983.
+(July 2011 and 2010 are the only back-to-back Julys with mean temperatures above 80.0°.)
+A monthly temperature this warm also occurred once in August, back in 1980.

 - Two of New York's five hottest summers were also extremely dry.
 1966 had the the driest summer on record, with every month receiving less than two inches of rain (1.17" in June; 1.25" in July and 1.89" in August).
 The summer of 1999 was the fourth driest and featured the second driest June (0.59") and the driest July on record (0.44").
 The combined rainfall of those two months was barely more than one inch (average rainfall in June and July is close to eight-and-a-half inches).

 The Heat is On: New York's "Hell Week"

 Ranking Hot New York Summer by Concentration of 90-Degree Days

 hi Rob. how confident are you about this summer being torrid?
 2010, 2002, 1995, 1988 and 1980 all had 29 or more 90° days. based on this seven to eight year pattern, I predict this year will be no different.

 Posted by: William | 02/05/2018 at 01:23 PM

 An interesting observation, but I don't think weather patterns adhere to numerical patterns.
 And during the 30-year period you cited, there were also other hot summers: 1983, 1988, 1991, 1993, 1999 and 2016.
 Bottom line, I think it's a crap shoot.